What is the difference between a finance manager and an accounting manager?

 What are the responsibilities of an accounting manager?

 Every business needs someone who keeps the finances running smoothly.
-An accounting manager role primarily focuses on overseeing the day-to-day running of a finance department and making sure that a company is legally compliant by preparing financial reports and ledgers for review and audit purposes.
+An accounting manager role primarily focuses on overseeing the day-to-day running of a finance department.
+Making sure that a company is legally compliant by preparing financial reports and ledgers for review and audit purposes.

 This will include overseeing a team of accountants, making decisions around hiring of new employees, training and upskilling current employees, and letting people go where necessary.
 In essence, this part of the job is very similar to many managerial positions that you might have come across before.